mdsumner/bluegum/README.md

 ### Scope

 We will limit to visualizations that use a geocentric projection of the Earth’s surface - i.e. a globe.

 Luckily this does allow us to visit a lot of options.

 #### convex hull in 3D is Delaunay surface

+The `tri_graticule()` function can create an entire sphere or a portion of one and use the convex hull method or a Delaunay-triangulation algorithm directly.

-For use with arbitrary locations on the sphere.
-It really does need to be spherical otherwise the hull wraps around the inside of the sliced sphere.
+In hull mode, this could be used for arbitrary locations on the sphere and works as well with a portion of the sphere but the hull will also wrap around the inside of the sliced sphere so it’s a different result.

 ``` r
 library(bluegum)